OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 Once the application has created the DynamicData object, it can be populated with data members of any type.
 The operations used for this include the DynamicData operations named "set_*" for the various data types.
-They work similarly to the "get_*" operations that are described in :ref:`xtypes--interpreting-data-samples-with-dynamicdata`.
+They are analogous to the "get_*" operations that are described in :ref:`xtypes--interpreting-data-samples-with-dynamicdata`.
 When populating the DynamicData of complex data types, use get_complex_value() (see :ref:`xtypes--reading-members-of-more-complex-types`) to navigate from DynamicData representing containing types to DynamicData representing contained types.

 .. _xtypes--dynamicdatawriters-and-dynamicdatareaders: